When the FBI Framed Four Innocent Men

 Teddy Deegan was murdered on the night of March 12, 1965 in Chelsea, Massachusetts, just north of Boston.
 His body was found in an alley behind the Lincoln National Bank.
 He had on gloves and a screwdriver was found near his left hand.
 A tool of his trade.
 The lieutenant who arrived at the scene described a fresh pool of blood near his left knee and blood “still oozing from the rear of his head.”
 In all, Deegan was shot 6 times with three different guns.

 The officers who recognized Deegan there lying in the alley wouldn’t have been surprised.
-Deegan didn’t hang around the best people and didn’t exactly behave himself.
-They didn’t expect Deegan’s murder, but they wouldn’t have been surprised.
+He kept company with hoods and criminals and mobsters, and behaved the part.
+They didn’t expect Deegan’s murder, but it was always a risk of Deegan’s associations.

 Arrests are made.